-Yes, the Open API Spec has been available since June 2022 and links can be found on the SDLA Resources Page (https://clearinghouse.fmcsa.dot.gov/Resource/Page/SDLA-Resources).
+Yes, the Open API Spec has been available since June 2022 and links can be found on the SDLA Resources Page.
 In March 2023, FMCSA added a service that will add the ability for States or AAMVA to automatically submit an error report.
 Visit the Clearinghouse Web Developers Handbook for more information.

-- 14. For direct connect methods, how long does it take to establish an approved ISA?
-FMCSA is still working on this with the Security and Privacy Office to establish a timeline.
-The ISA template is now available; States that plan to implement one of the "direct connect" methods must contact SDLAclearinghouse@dot.gov to request the ISA.
-Note: States using the AAMVA connection do not need the ISA; you only need it if you are doing the Direct Connect option. - 15.
-How can SDLAs get the client certificate that is necessary for generating the JSON Web Token (JWT) for connecting to the REST end points?
+14. For direct connect methods, how long does it take to establish an approved ISA?
+FMCSA works on ISAs with the Security and Privacy Office and timelines vary.
+States that plan to implement one of the "direct connect" methods must contact SDLAclearinghouse@dot.gov to request the ISA.
+Note: States using the CDLIS connection through AAMVA do not need the ISA; you only need it if you are doing the Direct Connect option.

+15. How can SDLAs get the client certificate that is necessary for generating the JSON Web Token (JWT) for connecting to the REST end points?

 Generating the client certificate is a self-service feature that FMCSA can make available to SDLAs after the ISA is in place.
-Once the ISA is established, an SDLA can request that FMCSA grant them the correct level of access so that the SDLA can generate the certificates themselves. - 16.
-If SDLAs are required to query the Clearinghouse before completing a CDL transaction, what do we do if the Clearinghouse is down?
+Once the ISA is established, an SDLA can request that FMCSA grant them the correct level of access so that the SDLA can generate the certificates themselves.

+16. If SDLAs are required to query the Clearinghouse before completing a CDL transaction, what do we do if the Clearinghouse is down?

 FMCSA has many risk mitigation strategies in place to ensure that the Clearinghouse stays operational as much as possible.
 The Clearinghouse has a dedicated technical team that will mobilize immediately to resolve any outages as quickly as possible.
-States will be notified when FMCSA become aware of an outage, and will be notified when an outage has been resolved. - 17.
-When querying the Clearinghouse, what action should an SDLA take if their State's system cannot connect with the Clearinghouse?
+States will be notified when FMCSA become aware of an outage, and will be notified when an outage has been resolved.

+17. When querying the Clearinghouse, what action should an SDLA take if their State's system cannot connect with the Clearinghouse?